mfadrigo/manova-tests-simulation/README.md

 sample size increased, this trend became less prominent.
 In the unbalanced design, all three tests except Roy had nearly identical power trends as strength of dependence increased.
 Roy consistently had the highest power in both designs.

+## Introduction
+In the context of multivariate analysis research, dependent variables are commonly chosen with the expectation that they are related to one another, often driven by common underlying factors.
+To adequately account for the relationship between variables, it’s essential to consider the structure of the dependent variance-covariance matrix when measuring the precision and accuracy of statistical tests.
+Pillai's Trace, Wilks' Lambda, Hotelling-Lawley's Trace, and Roy's Largest Root rely on the relationship between the dependent variables to evaluate the significance of group differences in multivariate data.
+In this study, we examine the trends of type I error rate and power across all of the aforementioned tests as a function of a fixed value ‘ c’ corresponding to the covariance terms (off-diagonal elements) of the variance-covariance matrix.
+We also assume a fixed variance of one for all variables (refer to Figure 1 in Appendix).
+Furthermore, we studied if these trends (or the lack thereof) would hold or change across varying sample sizes.
+As we know, sample size has a direct effect on power such that the larger the sample size, the stronger ability the tests have to detect group differences under different covariance structures.
+Also, higher (lower) power typically leads to a lower (higher) type I error rate and so sample size also has an indirect effect on type I error rate.